elipinska/exchange-rate/README.md

 ### Get exchange rate at date

-The ExchangeRate.at method takes three arguments - date within the past 90 days and two currency codes - and returns the exchange rate as BigDecimal (to ensure an accurate result).
+The ExchangeRate.at method takes three arguments - date within the past 90 days (either as Date or String) and two currency codes - and returns the exchange rate.
 Today's data will be used if no date is passed as an argument.

 ```
 ExchangeRate.at("2018-06-15", "USD", "GBP")